Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 As the largest city in Wisconsin, you’ll find plenty of options.
 No matter which hotel you choose, I’m sure you’ll enjoy your stay in this underrated city.

-10 Cool Hotels in Milwaukee, Wisconsin
+10 Cool Hotels in Milwaukee

 1. Brewhouse Inn and Suites